 The year 2017

-2017 witnessed significant change including; Robert Mugabe's forced resignation as the President of Zimbabwe, where he had ruled for over thirty seven years, Emmanuel Macron became France's youngest President, and Saudi Arabia's new crown prince, Mohammad bin Salman easing the country's conservative restrictions.
+2017 witnessed significant change including; the end of Robert Mugabe's 37-year rule as President of Zimbabwe and Emmanuel Macron become France's youngest President.
+Saudi Arabia's new crown prince, Mohammad bin Salman, also began easing the country's previously conservative restrictions.
 Over in Hollywood, an embarrassing Oscars mix-up saw 'La La Land' wrongly given the Academy Award for Best Picture instead of 'Moonlight'.
-Meanwhile, in the UK; all eyes were on the trigger of Article 50 of the Lisbon Treaty, beginning the Brexit proceedings to leave the European Union (EU) and Prince Harry proposed to actress Meghan Markle.
-The year 2017 was a poignant year in history, now immortalised in coinage.
+Meanwhile in the UK; all eyes were on the trigger of Article 50 of the Lisbon Treaty beginning the Brexit proceedings to leave the European Union (EU), and Prince Harry proposed to actress Meghan Markle.
+The year 2017 was a remarkable year in history, now immortalised in coinage.

 The Obverse (front, heads) presents Queen Elizabeth II's 5th portrait by Jody Clark.
 Her Majesty is posed in the Royal Diamond crown, which she wore for her coronation, and this design has been used on gold Sovereigns since 2015.
 Jody Clark was the first Royal Mint employee for over 100 years to design a coinage portrait of a Monarch.
 Clark was also the youngest (at 33) to do so.

 The Reverse (back, tails) of the 2017 gold bullion Sovereign coin is that of the classical portrayal of 'St George slaying the Dragon', designed by Benedetto Pistrucci.
 St George, the Patron Saint of England, is on horseback, sword in hand.
 On the floor to the left is a broken spear from a previous offensive.
 Pistrucci's depiction dates back to 1817.
 He designed and engraved the artwork himself and was paid 100 guineas for his services.
-This is equivalent to about £8,000 today - it sounds like The Royal Mint got a bit of a bargain there!
-In honour of the 200th anniversary of Pistrucci's design, the 2017 Sovereign includes a privy mark acknowledging the bicentenary.
+In honour of the 200th anniversary of Pistrucci's design, the 2017 Sovereign includes a '200' privy mark acknowledging the bicentenary.